Dual diagnosis treatment texas - Heights Behavioral Health, Houston

 Dual Diagnosis & Co-Occurring Disorder Treatment in Houston

 When mental health and addiction show up together, treating one without the other rarely holds.
-We treat both at the same time, with master’s-level, trauma-informed care that is customized around the whole person.
-Private pay and out-of-network.
+We treat both at the same time, with one master’s-level, trauma-informed team and one plan customized around the whole person.
+Private pay, with superbills for out-of-network reimbursement.

 • Process addictions (sex, gambling, technology) with depression or anxiety